Venturous Capital Grants

 Requirements for Funded Productions

-• Produced in the United States by an eligible theater company (see below)
+• Produced in the United States by an eligible theater company (see above)

 • Must offer reasonable compensation to the author via a royalty, fee, etc., exclusive of any commission or performance fees.

-• Produced under an AEA collective bargaining agreement, with a minimum of TWO performers employed on an AEA contract.
-No showcases, no non-AEA productions.
+• Produced under an AEA collective bargaining agreement with a minimum of TWO performers employed on an AEA contract, not counting stage managers and understudies.
+No AEA showcases.

-• Full productions (no workshops) open to the general public for a run of at least 13 performances.
+• Full productions open to the general public for a run of at least 13 performances.
+Workshops, staged readings, and developmental productions will not be funded.

 • Preference for plays written by authors who identify as American or who reside in the US.